 You Haven’t Learned the Art of Grocery Shopping

 You’ve probably already heard the golden rule of shopping – shop the perimeter of the grocery store.
 That’s where 95% of the healthy food is.
-A few other things to keep in mind are:
+If you spend more time in the aisles, then you know your problem.

 Your Metabolism Has Adapted

 Prolonged calorie restriction can wreak havoc on your metabolism.
-Your body adapts to calorie restriction by slowing its production of many hormones such as thyroid.
-You can combat this though through cheat meals, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.
+Your body adapts to calorie restriction by slowing its production of many hormones.
+You can combat this through cheat meals, exercise, or any one of these other 8 ways to boost your metabolism and fat loss.

 You Still Haven’t Changed Your Lifestyle

-As I’ve preached over and over again, successful long-term weight loss doesn’t come from dieting, it comes from changing your lifestyle.
+As I’ve said over and over again, successful long-term weight loss doesn’t come from dieting, it comes from changing your lifestyle.
 If you’re the person who jumps on and off diets, you need to take a different approach to weight loss – one that focuses on lifestyle changes.
-Weight loss is a side effect of healthy living.
+Weight loss is a side effect of living a healthy lifestyle.